Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 ## Device commands

 While input [events](Events.md) deliver data coming from a Device, commands send data back to the Device.
-This is used for retrieving specific information from the Device, for triggering functions on the Device (such as rumble effects), or for a variety of other needs.
+The Input System uses these for retrieving specific information from the Device, for triggering functions on the Device (such as rumble effects), and for a variety of other needs.

 ### Sending commands to Devices

-A command is send to a Device through [`InputDevice.ExecuteCommand<TCommand>`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_ExecuteCommand__1___0__).
+The Input System sends commands to the Device through [`InputDevice.ExecuteCommand<TCommand>`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_ExecuteCommand__1___0__).
 To monitor Device commands, use [`InputSystem.onDeviceCommand`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_onDeviceCommand).

 Each Device command implements the [`IInputDeviceCommandInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html) interface, which only requires implementing the [`typeStatic`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html#UnityEngine_InputSystem_LowLevel_IInputDeviceCommandInfo_typeStatic) property to identify the type of the command.
 The native implementation of the Device should then understand how to handle that command.
 One common case is the `"HIDO"` command type which is used to send [HID output reports](HID.md#hid-output) to HIDs.

 ### Adding custom device Comands

-To create custom Device commands (for instance to support some functionality for a specific HID), create a `struct` containing all the data to be sent to the Device, and make that struct implement the [`IInputDeviceCommandInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html) interface by adding a [`typeStatic`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html#UnityEngine_InputSystem_LowLevel_IInputDeviceCommandInfo_typeStatic) property.
+To create custom Device commands (for example, to support some functionality for a specific HID), create a `struct` that contains all the data to be sent to the Device, and make that struct implement the [`IInputDeviceCommandInfo`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html) interface by adding a [`typeStatic`](../api/UnityEngine.InputSystem.LowLevel.IInputDeviceCommandInfo.html#UnityEngine_InputSystem_LowLevel_IInputDeviceCommandInfo_typeStatic) property.
 To send data to a HID, this property should return `"HIDO"`.

-You can then create an instance of this struct and populate all its fields, and send it to the Device using [`InputDevice.ExecuteCommand<TCommand>`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_ExecuteCommand__1___0__).
+You can then create an instance of this struct and populate all its fields, then send it to the Device using [`InputDevice.ExecuteCommand<TCommand>`](../api/UnityEngine.InputSystem.InputDevice.html#UnityEngine_InputSystem_InputDevice_ExecuteCommand__1___0__).
 The data layout of the struct must match the native representation of the data as the device interprets it.

 ## Device state